School-Tracker/.github/profile/README.md

 4.) 📱How can I contact you guys?
 > You can contact us through our email [contact@schooltracker.app](mailto:contact@schooltracker.app?subject=Looking%20to%20talk%20about%20School%20Tracker).

-5.) 💵I would like to sponser you how can I do this?
+5.) 💵I would like to sponsor you how can I do this?
-> If you would like to sponser us, send up an email [contact@schooltracker.app](mailto:contact@schooltracker.app?subject=Looking%20to%20become%20a%20sponser).
+> If you would like to sponsor us, send up an email [contact@schooltracker.app](mailto:contact@schooltracker.app?subject=Looking%20to%20become%20a%20sponser).

 ### Our Team